-1. Brown recluse spiders are found outdoors in U.S. midwestern states, as well as inside structures.
+1. Brown recluse spiders are found outdoors in the U.S. Midwest, as well as inside structures.
 They tend to thrive in the same environments that humans do.

 2. Brown recluse spiders are venomous, but bites do not always result in large, necrotic lesions where surrounding tissue dies.
 Often, the bite goes unnoticed and only results in a pimple-like swelling.
 However, some people develop a necrotic wound (with blood and pus) which is slow to heal, with the potential for a secondary infection.
 If you know you’ve been bitten, catch the spider if safely possible, and show it to medical personnel for clear identification.